Antechinus: Diet

 Antechinus are mainly insectivorous, but the exact composition of their diet can vary by species and habitat.
 Antechinus mainly eat beetles, insect larvae and spiders.
 Amphipods, millipedes and centipedes are also quite common in their diets.
 It has been found that after a fire, ants make up the majority of their diet - this is thought to be because ants are the only insect present in any number after the fire.
 It has been reported that Antechinus also eat vertebrates, mainly small reptiles, such as skinks, or mammals, such as feathertail gliders.
 This is likely to occur most commonly when the Antechinus are food stressed.
 The remains of plants have been found in Antechinus stool, likely accidentally ingested while searching for other food.
 Studies on Antechinus diet usually use faecal samples which may be unreliable in detecting soft bodied prey.

 Antechinus are usually classified as dietary generalists as they eat a wide variety of invertebrates as well as some vertebrates.
 They are also classified as opportunists because they feed on most of the prey available to them However, they do show preference for some prey, i.e. beetles, spiders and larvae, especially when they are not food stressed.

 The microhabitat and foraging techniques vary between species.
 Smaller species, such as A. stuartii, are scansorial and mainly hunt in trees.
 They have been observed jumping between branches to catch flying insects.
 The larger species of Antechinus, such as A. swainsonii, are completely ground dwelling and forage in the leaf litter.

 The efficiency of Antechinus hunting increases with their age as they learn which prey are the best to eat.
 Antechinus have been observed scraping slugs on rocks and other objects to remove the mucus and make them more palatable.

 Reproduction

 Antechinus have an extremely unusual reproductive system.
-The females are synchronously monoestrous with mating occurring over a short 3 week period.
+The females are synchronously monoestrous with mating occurring over a short three-week period.
 The males experience mass mortality after mating, with male survival only observed in very rare cases.
-Females often mate twice and in some cases three times in their lives.
+Females often mate twice or, in some cases, three times during their lives.
 The gestation period varies by species between 25 and 35 days.
 The offspring are independent after about 90–100 days, depending on the species.
-This development period is rather long compared with other, similarly sized marsupials.
+That development period is rather long compared with other, similarly sized marsupials.